FDio/csit/docs/report/vpp_performance_tests/overview.rst

 - One-Way Packet Latency: measured at different offered packet loads:

+  - 90% of discovered PDR throughput.
-  - 100% of discovered NDR throughput.
+  - 50% of discovered PDR throughput.
-  - 100% of discovered PDR throughput.
+  - 10% of discovered PDR throughput.
+  - Minimal offered load.

 - Maximum Receive Rate (MRR): measure packet forwarding rate under the maximum load offered by traffic generator over a set trial duration, regardless of packet loss.
-Maximum load for specified Ethernet frame size is set to the bi-directional link rate.
+Maximum load for specified Ethernet frame size is set to the bi-directional link rate, unless there is a known limitation preventing Traffic Generator from achieving the line rate.

 |csit-release| includes following VPP data plane functionality
 performance tested across a range of NIC drivers and NIC models: